-Tracy Ochester, PsyD, RYT 200 is a mindfulness coach, licensed psychologist in Missouri and Kansas, Qualified Mindfulness-Based Cognitive Therapy (MBCT) Teacher, and Registered Yoga Teacher (RYT).
+Tracy Ochester, PsyD, RYT 200 is a mindfulness coach, licensed psychologist in Missouri and Kansas, Certified Mindfulness-Based Cognitive Therapy (MBCT) Teacher, and Registered Yoga Teacher (RYT).
 Mindfulness practices, including yoga & meditation, are an important part of Dr. Ochester’s work and personal life.
-In addition to her robust personal practice, she has pursed extensive training in teaching mindfulness practices to others, such as:
+In addition to her devoted personal practice, she has pursued extensive training in teaching mindfulness practices to others, such as:

-- Qualified MBCT Teacher Status from the UC San Diego Center for Mindfulness, Mindfulness-Based Professional Training Institute including intensive foundational and advanced teacher training in MBCT through the UC San Diego Center for Mindfulness, a program of the UC San Diego Center for Integrative Medicine and Department of Psychiatry and MBCT mentoring by a senior faculty member from the Centre for Mindfulness Studies.
+- Certified MBCT Teacher Status from the UC San Diego Center for Mindfulness, Mindfulness-Based Professional Training Institute including intensive foundational and advanced teacher training in MBCT through the UC San Diego Center for Mindfulness, a program of the UC San Diego Center for Integrative Medicine and Department of Psychiatry and MBCT mentoring by senior faculty from the Centre for Mindfulness Studies.

 - 200 hours of general Hatha yoga teacher training (RYT-200) via Emily Darling and Christy Burnette at Darling Yoga